Azure-Samples/azure-ai-vision-sdk/samples/nextjs/README.md

 ## Framework specific integration notes

 ### React or Next.js
-Please see Next.js integration example `samples/nextjs/face-nextjs/face_analyzer/face.tsx`
+Please see the [Next.js integration example](./face-nextjs/face_analyzer/face.tsx) at `samples/nextjs/face-nextjs/face_analyzer/face.tsx`

 For deployment
 You can add postbuild script to your package.json to copy faceanalyzer-assets to public